 When to Protect Your Peace

 You can identify what threatens your body, mind, and spirit, when you affiliate yourself to self-love.
 I refuse to subject myself to spaces where my humanity will be debated.
 No longer will I work for people who care more about whiteness than my physical and emotional well-being.
-I do not have to listen to dehumanizing language or the tongues of deficit-mindsets.
+I do not have to listen to dehumanizing language or the tongues of deficit mindsets.

-Protecting my peace gives me a sense of control in a world wrought with suffering and hurt people.
+Protecting my peace gives me a sense of control in a world filled with suffering and hurt people.
 I protect my eyes from traumatic viral videos, my ears from nonsense, and my time to love on my people.
 It’s a matter of loving yourself and knowing when you need to reduce the intake of distress or walk away.

 My life’s work has reflected moments of pushing, pausing, and protecting my peace.
 I have pushed myself into suffocating situations, forcing myself to pause, breathe, and find inner peace.
 I am also a mother who wants to live to see my child’s sass and confidence transform the world.
 My loved ones need me to live through this fight.
 And, I cannot be the parent my child needs, or advocate for others in my sphere of influence if I don’t nurture and take care of myself.
 One of the best gifts we can give ourselves in this journey is radical self-love.